 In the years to come there will be moves to make good on campaign promises that Britain will retake control of its borders.
 In practice, this means that we will be leaving behind our agreement to free movement across Europe (as long as our exit from the EU is also an exit from the single market) and reforming our own policies on who can enter and remain in this country.
 Our friends in the rest of Europe will begin to face the same hurdles that migrants from other parts of the world do, though no doubt we'll see preferential patterns emerging that privilege some western European nations over the eastern Europeans the British public is so worried about.

 This has to be a key moment for making the left-wing case for loosened borders.
 We need an end to the sort of pandering that says "of course immigration controls are necessary" when that isn't the problem we're facing.
 It might be what people feel strongly about, but it's our duty to challenge that and not play into the violence of borders.
 How do we start such an argument?
-There are plenty of reasons that explain why good jobs are hard to come by, hospitals are being strained and housing is absolutely inaccessible.
+There are plenty of reasons that explain why good jobs are hard to come by, hospitals are being strained, and housing is absolutely inaccessible.
 None of them rely on blaming immigrants.
 They have a lot more to do with the private profit motives of business owners and landlords.
-That, and the government's desire to support them while destroying every bit of state help that made life liveable for many.
+That, and the government's desire to support them while destroying every bit of state help that made life livable for many.

 All this has been true for a long time, yet we have allowed ourselves to get so wrapped up in racist narratives that people simply shrug when you point it out.
 As long as that is the case, those being exploited will continue to suffer because they're blaming precisely the wrong people, letting the real causes of their problems off the hook.
 That has to be reiterated every single time we rightly show that racism is at work.